 The ethology of the horse will be considered, inclusive of topics such as feral behaviour and herd dynamics.
-As the module progresses, equid behaviour and welfare will be analysed within the domestic confines, with a focus on the development of abnormal behaviours such as stereotypies.
+Equine husbandry practices, together with the management and training of the ridden horse for leisure and competition, will be evaluated in the context of welfare models, ethical frameworks and social licence..
 Moreover, students will gain an in-depth understanding of the relationship between stress, genotype and altered brain function.
-Finally, a detailed critique will be undertaken, of legislative mechanisms designed to protect equine welfare in the 21st century.
+Finally, a detailed critique will be undertaken, of legislative mechanisms designed to protect and sustain optimal equine welfare in the 21st century.

 To achieve credit for this module, students must be able to:

-- Present an in depth analysis of the relationship between genotype, stress and abnormal behavioural output.
+- Present and in depth analysis of the relationship between genotype, stress and abnormal behavioural output.

 Assessments may differ in 2020/21 due to adjustments for Covid-19.
 Please check Gateway for the latest regulations.